campenr/ensparser/README.rst

 -----------------------

-This script has not been tested against all output file permutations and as such may incorrectly parse csv files output from certain protocols.
+This script has not been tested against all output file permutations and as such may incorrectly parse output files from certain protocols.
 Bug reports should be submitted via the github issue tracker.

 Description